c-blake/lc/README.md

 sets, and shining light on unexpected things as you go about everyday business listing your files.
 As such, absolute max performance is not a priority as human reaction time is not so fast & large directories are usually ill-advised.
-Even `find` cannot compete with some hypothetical `dcat` dumping dents to stdout.
-You may have pity-worthy giant dirs, but the doctors can only do so much for you then. ;-)  More seriously, you cannot consume that output "as a human" anyway.
-You probably want something like a `dcat` then, not `lc`.

 Enough disclaimers about what `lc` is *not*.
 What *is* `lc`?
 Why do we need yet another file lister?
 What's the point?
 Well, `lc`